kwickramasekara/photo-grid/README.md

 ## Support

 If you need any help or have general questions, please post them in our [discussions](https://github.com/kwickramasekara/photo-grid/discussions) page and we'd be happy to help!.

----
-Note: the project should be stable to use, however we are still finishing up some of the documentation.